gzoller/dotty-reflection/README.md

 0.1.0 -- Macro-enabled reflector

-0.2.0 -- Added optional compiler plugin for huge performance lift and true runtime reflection for RType.inTermsOf (used for trait handling in ScalaJack)
+0.2.0 -- Added optional compiler plugin for huge performance lift and true runtime reflection for RType.inTermsOf (used for trait handling in ScalaJack).
+Upgraded to Dotty 0.27.0-RC1 and JDK 13